|

 June

-75 Lamm Cabriolets built in Germany and completed by Rover in Cowley for
+75 Lamm Cabriolets built in Germany and completed by Rover in Cowley for UK sale.

 December

-The Mini Cord is reborn in Venezuela.
-The fiberglass-bodied Mini is built
+Mini Cord is reborn in Venezuela.
+The fiberglass-bodied Mini is built in two models, both with 998cc engines.
+(A 1275

-the standard version with cloth interior trim and steel wheels.
-(Although
+was never produced.)
+SB was the standard version with cloth interior trim and steel wheels.
+(Although versions exported

-versions exported to Colombia all had Minilite style GB wheels.)
-DB was the
+to Colombia all had Minilite style GB wheels.)
+DB was the deluxe version and had air conditioning, leather interior, center

 Misc.